 - Vehicle performance issues, including engine stalling and damage to the fuel system.

-- · Fuel spills.
+- Fuel spills.

-- Potential fuel fires.
+- Under certain conditions, fuel fires.

 Be careful not to spill fuel.
-Wait a few seconds after you have finished pumping before removing the nozzle.
+Wait five seconds after you have finished pumping before removing the fill nozzle.
 Clean fuel from painted surfaces as soon as possible.
-See Exterior Care \$\times 321\$.
+See Exterior Care \$\times 318\$.
+Push the fuel door closed until it latches.

-If a fire starts while you are refueling, do not remove the nozzle.
-Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
+If a fire starts while you are refueling, do not remove the fill nozzle.
+Shut off the flow of fuel by (Continued)

+shutting off the pump or by notifying the station attendant.
 Leave the area immediately.

-Filling the Tank with a Portable Gas Can
+Filling the Tank with a Portable Fuel Container

-If the vehicle runs out of fuel and must be filled from a portable gas can:
+If the vehicle runs out of fuel and must be filled from a portable fuel container:

-- Locate the capless funnel adapter from inside the rear cargo area. - 2.
+- Locate the capless funnel adapter from the rear cargo area under the load floor tray. - 2.
 Insert and latch the funnel into the capless fuel system.

-Attempting to refuel without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
-This could cause a fire and you or others could be badly burned and the vehicle could be damaged.
+Attempting to refuel from a portable fuel container without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
+This could cause a fire.
+You or others could be badly burned and the vehicle could be damaged.